lukso-network/tools-lsp-factory/docs/deployment/contract-deployment-options.md

 - `deployProxy?` - `boolean`: Whether the contract should be deployed using a proxy contract implementation (eg: [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).
 Defaults to true.
 - `libAddress?` - `string`: The Address of a Base Contract to be used in deployment as implementation behind a proxy contract (eg: [EIP1167](https://eips.ethereum.org/EIPS/eip-1167)).

-This is an optional parameter and so may be ommitted.
+This is an optional parameter and so may be omitted.
 If no contract deployment options are specified, `LSPFactory` will deploy a proxy contract which defers to a base contract implementation as per the [EIP1167](https://eips.ethereum.org/EIPS/eip-1167) standard.

 If you do not want your contract to use proxy deployment you can set `deployProxy` to `false`.
-This will deploy a 'full' contract rather than using a proxy deployment.
+This will deploy a 'full' contract with constructor rather than using a proxy deployment with initializer.

 :::info Info
 LSPFactory stores base contract addresses for different versions [internally](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json) and uses the latest available version if no version is specified.